Itegories: Extensive Restriction Categories

 It is again worth stressing that the converse of Lemma \ref{lem:n-decision-sep-iso}.(\ref{lem:n-decision-sep-iso.4}) is not necessarily true.
-Indeed, even if $\lbrace f_1, \hdots, f_n \rbrace$ are pairwise $\perp_d$-disjoint, they are not necessarily decision separated since we cannot in general build the necessary $n$-ary separating decision from the binary ones.
-However, as mentioned above, we do get disjoint joins of decision separated maps by the using the $n$-ary decision separation.
-So while we may not have all finite $\perp_d$-joins, we do get disjoint joins of a particular class of $\perp_d$-disjoint maps, the ones that are also decision separable.
+Indeed, even if $\lbrace f_1, \hdots, f_n \rbrace$ are pairwise $\perp_d$-disjoint, they are not necessarily decision disjoint since we cannot in general build the necessary $n$-ary separating decision from the binary ones.
+However, as mentioned above, we do get disjoint joins of decision disjoint maps by the using the $n$-ary decision separation.
+So while we may not have all finite $\perp_d$-joins, we do get disjoint joins of a particular class of $\perp_d$-disjoint maps, the ones that are also decision disjoint.